Aria: An Agent For Retrieval and Iterative Auto-Formalization via Dependency Graph: Related Work

 \section{Related Work}

 \paragraph{Auto-formalization} The rapid advancement of Large Language Models (LLMs) has catalyzed significant progress in auto-formalization.
 Early efforts demonstrated success by leveraging few-shot in-context learning (ICL) \citep{wu2022autoformalizationlargelanguagemodels, patel2024newapproachautoformalization, zhou2024donttrustverify}.
 As the Lean community grew and its Mathlib library became more comprehensive, the availability of large-scale datasets enabled the development of specialized models through supervised fine-tuning (SFT) \citep{azerbayev2023proofnet, jiang2023multilingual, gao2024herald, wang2025kimina}.
 More recently, Reinforcement Learning (RL) has shown potential in mathematics and inference, and several works have leveraged RL training to enhance the quality of auto-formalization \citep{xuejun2025mathesis, huang2025formarl}.
 In parallel, other methods have focused on enhancing the quality and reliability of the generation process itself.
 With the increasingly powerful search capabilities within the Lean ecosystem, Retrieval-Augmented Generation (RAG) has proven effective at providing models with relevant definitions and theorems from the extensive Mathlib library \citep{lu2025automated}.
 Concurrently, novel methodologies like Process-Supervised Verification (PSV) leverage direct feedback from compilers to guide the model's learning process, significantly improving the correctness and reliability of the generated formalizations \citep{lu2024process}.
+Similarly, in the adjacent field of automated theorem proving, recent works \citep{thakur2024, delta_prover, chen_seed-prover_2025} have demonstrated the efficacy of reflection mechanisms, enabling systems to iteratively critique and refine their reasoning strategies.

 \paragraph{Semantic Check} As methods for statement auto-formalization have become more sophisticated and diverse, it is crucial to establish a credible way to evaluate the extent to which the formal statement preserves the mathematical meaning of its informal counterpart.
 Human experts can certainly provide reliable evaluations of consistency \citep{azerbayev2023proofnet}, but as statements grow more complex, such evaluations become increasingly demanding.
 Consequently, perplexity \citep{wang2018first} and BLEU \citep{wang2018first, azerbayev2023proofnet} have been used as proxy metrics.
 It is also common to use an LLM to back-translate valid formal statements into informal statements, and then employ another LLM to assess semantic preservation \citep{ying2024lean, gao2024herald, liu2025atlas}.
 Additionally, a combined structure of unanimous voting among LLM judges and validation by Lean experts has been introduced, serving as a reward signal during training \citep{wang2025kimina}.
 Moreover, subtask decomposition of informal statements has been considered, resulting in a more fine-grained filtering of incorrect formalizations \citep{xuejun2025mathesis}.
 Recently, an automated neuro-symbolic method for determining the mathematical equivalence of two formal statements has been widely adopted.
 This approach establishes equivalence if and only if a formal proof can connect the two statements, by using semantic-preserving tactics \citep{liu2025rethinking, wu_stepfun-formalizer_2025}.